TimeTo10X/waRPC-examples/README.md

 After installing `wapm`, you will also need to install a few of the core `waRPC` libraries:

-- wanime-sdk: Bundle of core waRPC SDK libraries
+- warpc: Bundle of core waRPC SDK libraries
 - polyglot: Serialization protocol

 Install via `wapm`